joseph-1976/Laravel_trade_processor_cf_2015/README.md

 The message frontend component can be accessed by going to the base project root (route is set in place to direct requests to frontend/index)
 All the actions required are stored inside the FrontendControllerCF file.
-I have used a graphical theme I had at my disposal (based on Bootstrap 3) to display the elements in a more user-friendly manner.
-Theme is called customGridGraph and you can find more details about it here http://themeforest.net/item/customGridGraph-responsive-admin-dashboard-template/4021469

 There are 2 parts for the frontend:
     - Message gridview - where the simple messages are retrieved from the database (through the Message Processor component) and displays a table with the entries and their attributes
     - Message analytics - where based on an existing currency pair from the database, it retrieves transaction volumes for the specified pair between MIN(`timePlaced`) and MAX(`timePlaced`) (through the Message Processor component as well) and uses javascript to display the graph for it;